 Fear and anxiety can be quite common and can also lead to depression.
 It is important to observe the child for changes in behaviour and loss of interest in activities.

 Overprotection and restrictions on activities can also affect a person’s self-esteem and make them feel ‘different’.

-Independence and social acceptance are important – so it is important to let the student lead as normal life as possible – balancing safety and common sense vs risk.
+Independence and social acceptance are important – so it is important to let the student participate in the usual activities at school, as much as possible – balancing safety and common sense versus risk.

 Teacher attitudes may influence the extent to which students with epilepsy participate in sport and extra-curricular activities.
-A student with epilepsy must never swim alone and sports such as highboard, scuba diving and rock climbing are best avoided.
+A student with epilepsy must never swim alone and sports such as high board, scuba diving and rock climbing are best avoided.
 The student who is denied the opportunity to participate may well have feelings of social isolation and rejection reinforced.
-Restrictions should be discussed with the student and family.
+Restrictions and concerns should be discussed with the student and family.

 Suggested teaching strategies

 These will depend on the level of difficulties the student is having.

 Group work develops listening and talking skills, encourages interaction with peers in problem solving and allows students to ask questions and learn from each other.

 The breaking down of specific tasks into their most basic steps establishes teaching and learning stages that will need to be achieved if the student is to succeed.
 Task analysis can be applied to any learning or social situation.

 Proves effective especially with listening activities.
 Tell the student, ahead of time, of the purpose of the activity.
 Give a quick summary of the passage and ask comprehension questions before reading the passage.
 Knowing the purpose of the activity will help keep the student on task.